First Impressions Salon, Inc., et al. v. National Milk Producers Federation, et al., Case No. 3:13-CV-00454-NJR-GCS

 Washington, DC 20036

-Any judgment issued by the Court will be binding on the Class.
-The Settlement, if approved by the Court and once any appeals are resolved, will release all claims in the class action.
+Approval of the Settlement has released all claims in the class action.
 The specific release of claims is provided in the Settlement Agreement, which can be found here.Back To Top

 More information is available here, where you will find the Order Granting Class Certification, the Complaint that the Plaintiffs lodged, and the Defendants’ Joint Answer to Plaintiffs’ Third Amended Consolidated Class Action Complaint.
 You may also call toll-free at 1-855-804-8574 or write to Class Action Administrator, P.O.
 Box 4290, Portland, OR 97208-4290.